SI669-internal/mass_clone/README.md

 # Quickstart

 - At proejct root, run `. ./setup-project.sh`
-- Setup Google Sheet API - download `credentials.json` and place in folder `python-script`.
+- Setup Google Sheet API - download `credentials.json`.
   - [Go to Sheet API Doc](https://developers.google.com/sheets/api/quickstart/python) and press "Enable the google sheets api" to download.
+After you have the `json` credential, place in folder `python-script`.
   - ~~Prepare a google spreadsheet where you'll use it to store your grading and comments.~~
   - ~~Copy the spreadsheet ID and put it in `python-script/credentials.py` as `os.environ['SPREADSHEET_ID'] = 'YOUR SPREADSHEET ID'`~~
 - Enter your github account/password in `python-script/credentials.py`.
 This file is for github API that can search and get repo info.
 Not needed if the assignment you are working on does not use Github Classroom (in such case, you'll have to feed the repo info using a google spreadsheet).